privacy-scaling-explorations/nova-by-hand/part_2.md

 - Single Commitment from the Prover: Instead of sending raw witnesses themselves, the prover sends commitment of the witness.
 This commitment aids the verifier in computing commitments to the folded witness $(W, E)$ efficiently.

 # 5 Committed Relaxed R1CS
-Before moving on to the Committed Relaxed R1CS, let's check the what commitemnt scheme is.
+Before moving on to the Committed Relaxed R1CS, let's check what a commitment scheme is.
 ## 5.1 Concepts of Commitment Scheme
 A commitment scheme allows us to commit to a chosen value while keeping it hidden, emphasizing two core properties: